Chbe/chbe-chartz/README.md

 npm install
 npm run start

-Should be a international law to use Chrome..
+Should be an international law to use Chrome..